Links to some useful translation tools

 • The various versions of memoQ

 There are stand-alone versions for freelance translators and server-based agency/corporate versions for teams.
-To find out which version of memoQ you need, click here.

 Special offers